DerfJagged/reddit-blackout-scheduler/README.md

 - `date` The date you want the post to go up on.
 Needs to be in "M,D" format.
 Required for all posts and comments.
 - `text` The body text.
 Required for all text posts. (but not for a title-only post)
 - `link` The url of the link.
 Required for all link posts.
-- `commenttext` - The text of the comment.
-This is required if you are making a comment, regardless of whether you are also making a post.

 The following properties are optional strings. (some need moderator permissions)